kerberos-io/agent/README.md

 ## :video_camera: Is my camera working?

 There are a myriad of cameras out there (USB, IP and other cameras), and it might be daunting to know if Kerberos Agent will work for your camera.
-Therefore we are listing all the camera models that are acknowlegded by the community](https://github.com/kerberos-io/agent/issues/59).
+[Therefore we are listing all the camera models that are acknowlegded by the community](https://github.com/kerberos-io/agent/issues/59).
 Feel free to add your camera to the list as well!

 ## :books: Overview